Australian Energy Savings Report

 Annual Review

-Set a yearly reminder to compare your electricity plan.
-Market rates change, and new competitive offers appear regularly.
+Set a yearly reminder to review your electricity plan.
+Market conditions change, and a plan that was fine last year may not look fine now.

 Consider Solar + Battery